 A centrepiece of a £1bn masterplan to rejuvenate the town and encourage more visitors and investment, the restoration of the Octagon Theatre will create more space for young people and community groups, while acting as a catalyst for ongoing regeneration in the town.

 We are enormously proud of our legacy in Bolton, and the contract follows our redevelopment of Bolton Albert Halls, a Grade two listed building, the Horwich Leisure Centre, Bolton Market and University Technical College Bolton.

-Working with jmarchitects and project manager Gardiner & Theobald, the Octagon Theatre project will see the refurbishment of the existing theatre, studio, foyer, back of house and administration areas and creating a new rehearsal studio space.
+Working with jmarchitects and project manager Gardiner & Theobald, the Octagon Theatre project involved refurbishing the existing theatre, studio, foyer, back of house and administration areas and creating a new rehearsal studio space.

-Procured through Scape Group’s Major Works Framework, the project will see large sections demolished with rebuilding around the core of the theatre’s auditorium allowing for better access for those with disabilities.
-It will also create more space for young people and community groups, alongside improved audience comfort with air conditioning and better seats.
+Procured through Scape Group’s Major Works Framework, it also saw large sections demolished with rebuilding around the core of the theatre’s auditorium allowing for better access for those with disabilities.
+This created more space for young people and community groups, alongside improved audience comfort with air conditioning and better seats.